WaLLie12/my-resume/README.md

 # my-resume.
-But not full information is mine.
+But not all the information is mine :)